- How many LEDs can the ViVi Music LED Controller control?

 Future Updates, Firmware, App

-ViVi has Bluetooth only and doesn’t have integration with any smart home devices/protocols yet, but we will be working on connecting the Bluetooth to an existing third-party bridge, or make our own bridge, and also making a WiFi adapter that could plug into the development port and enable direct integration with even more smart home systems.
-We put the hardware in place to do all of this and just need to develop the firmware, so all ViVi’s from the earliest crowdfunding orders will be able to get all the latest features, and we hope to avoid any hardware revisions for a long time.
+ViVi has Bluetooth, but not WiFi.
+It currently doesn’t have integration with any smart home devices/protocols, we will be working on connecting the Bluetooth to an existing third-party bridge, and possibly making a WiFi adapter to support more systems.
+We put hardware for additional features in all ViVi controllers, but the firmware for all those features is not complete yet, once we can send firmware updates we will be able to unlock more features.
+This means all ViVi’s from the earliest crowdfunding orders will be able to get all the latest features, and we hope to avoid any hardware revisions for a long time.

 What are the EQ Frequency Ranges?